Digital Music Research Network

 "Signal processing methods for virtual analog synthesis",

-Prof. Vesa Välimäki, Helsinki University of Technology, FI
+Prof. Vesa Välimäki (Helsinki University of Technology)

 14:40